haacked/haacked.com/_posts/2018/2018-12-18-leaving-github.markdown

 It became my mission to create a culture that promoted psychological safety not only because I believed it was the right thing to do, but also because I believed it made for teams that performed at a higher level.

 I couldn't do this alone of course.
 I needed a diverse team of managers who also believed in this mission.
 At the time I left, my team consisted of three women (two of them women of color) and one man.
+They were amazing to work with.

 I don't mention this because I expect a cookie, this should be the status quo.
 What I expect is for more managers to stop making excuses when it comes to building diverse and inclusive teams.
 It's not only a just thing to do, but it [makes good business sense](https://www.mckinsey.com/business-functions/organization/our-insights/why-diversity-matters).